Efficient discretisation of stochastic differential equations: Asymptotically efficient schemes

 \subsection{Gaussian schemes}

 Consider first $\{\pi^n\}$ defined by (\ref{pred}) with a positive continuous adapted process $G$.
-As already mentioned, (\ref{G}), (\ref{sumsq}), (\ref{sym}) and (\ref{H}) are satisfied with $G_n = G$ and $H_n = H = 3/G$ for any finite stopping time $\tau$.
-By the standard theory of the Euler--Maruyama scheme (see e.g.\ Kloeden and Platen~\cite{KP}) if, say, $G=1$, $\mathbb{D} = \mathbb{R}^p$ and the coefficient $f$ is of linear growth, then
+As already mentioned, (\ref{sumsq}), (\ref{sym}) and (\ref{H}) are satisfied with $G^n = G$ and $H^n = H = 3/G$ for any finite stopping time $\tau$.
+By the standard theory of the Euler--Maruyama scheme (see e.g.\ Kloeden and Platen~\cite{KP}) if, say, $G=1$, $\mathbb{D} = \mathbb{R}^p$ and the first order derivatives of $f$ are bounded, then

 for each $t > 0$, which implies that $\sup_{0 \leq s \leq t} |U^n(s)|$ is tight.
-By localization argument we can easily conclude this tightness without the restriction $G=1$.
+By a localization argument we can easily conclude this tightness without the restriction $G=1$.
 Then we can apply Theorem~\ref{clt} to have

 as the limit of $U^n$, where $Y = \{Y^{a,b}; 1 \leq a, b \leq p\}$ is the solution of (\ref{SDEY}).